Forearm Strength = No Arm Pump?

 - Tie the other end of the rope to a one-inch (diameter) wooden dowel.

 - From a standing position (keeping your back straight), wind the rope onto the wooden dowel, stopping once the weight is approximately an inch from the dowel.

 - Then, unwind the rope, letting the weight gently fall back to the ground.
 That’s one rep.

 - Perform three sets of 10 reps.

 Ready to take your forearm strength workout into beast mode?
 The Farmer’s Walk is a compound exercise that targets the forearms.
 The premise is simple.
 Grab a weight and walk as far as you can as fast as possible.
 But simple doesn’t mean easy.

 - There are several different items that are used for farmer’s walks.
-Heavy dumbbells or weighted barbells work nice.
+Heavy dumbbells or weighted barbells work nicely.
 Just make sure they have sufficient weight.